Official Rules and Regulations

 9. Use of any oils, natural attractants, or artificial attractants immediately prior to or during angling for the purposes of improving chances of a strike is not permitted.

 10. Use of devices, electronic or otherwise, that provide information that improves the current or future chance of a strike or are not permitted.
-This includes, but is not limited to chart plotters, depth sounders, GPS, cameras, cell phones, watches, and drones.
+This includes, but is not limited to chart plotters, depth sounders, GPS, cameras, cell phones, watches and drones.

 D. MEMBERSHIP FEES

 1. All persons participating in The Tyee Club of British Columbia must complete Annual Membership Registration and pay membership dues and/or fees set by the Directors prior to fishing with the Weighmaster at The Tyee Club House on the Spit or by qualified persons at other locations designated by The Tyee Club.
-Completing Annual Membership Registration is a criterion of eligibility for The Tyee Club’s buttons, awards, and member categories.
+Completing Annual Membership Registration is a criterion of eligibility for The Tyee Club’s buttons, awards and member categories.

 2. If an angler encounters difficulty completing Annual Membership Registration prior to fishing, they may signal their intent by doing any one of the following: